Zahid4960/Zahid4960/README.md

 # Hello, I'm Zahid Hasan 👋

 Welcome to my GitHub profile!
 I'm a professional software engineer having industry experience of more than four years.
-I am very passionate about backend software development, have pretty much good knowledge & experience in frontend tech also like to play experiment with large amount data have keen interest for data analysis.
+I am very passionate about backend software development, have pretty much good knowledge & experience in frontend tech also like to experiment with large amount data, have keen interest for data analysis.
 I enjoy to listen songs and sometimes read books and watch documentries in my free time.

 <!--
 ## About Me